-- b.
+- a.
+Establishment of Goals: At the beginning of the year of participation, each faculty member will assess accomplishments and identify goals for further development in three areas: teaching, scholarship and creative work, and service activities.
+This process of reflection will include two components: an oral discussion with at least one other tenured faculty member from either inside or outside the participant's department and the preparation of a written report summarizing the accomplishments and identifying goals, which will be given to the program coordinator and the faculty member's departmental chair. - b.
 Identification of Strategies: Following this reflection and during the course of the year, each participant will identify strategies to achieve goals for his or her professional development and suggest ways the College of Saint Benedict/Saint John's University could provide resources to assist the plan of development.
 All program participants will consult with their department chairs and meet at least twice per semester with each other and the program coordinator to discuss their goals and strategies.
 Each faculty member is encouraged to be creative in designing his or her own program goals and strategies.
-Sample components of program design might include (but are not limited to): - Development of regular peer partnership activities with another faculty member or group of faculty members who might observe classes or discuss one's scholarly activity. - 2.
-Redesigning courses through intensive reading, reorientation of content, reconsideration of pedagogical technique, reflection on student feedback, new use of technology, experiments with team teaching, videotaping of classes, consulting with colleagues on other campuses, applying for release time for developing new courses, attending appropriate conferences, and so on. - 3.
+Sample components of program design might include (but are not limited to): - 1.
+Development of regular peer partnership activities with another faculty member or group of faculty members who might observe classes or discuss one's scholarly activity. - Redesigning courses through intensive reading, reorientation of content, reconsideration of pedagogical technique, reflection on student feedback, new use of technology, experiments with team teaching, videotaping of classes, consulting with colleagues on other campuses, applying for release time for developing new courses, attending appropriate conferences, and so on. - 3.
 Planning a program of scholarship and creative work: assessing direction through consideration of disciplinary development and personal interest, intensive reading, networking with scholars of like interest, attending conferences, planning and taking research trips, writing research grants, applying for reassigned time for research, carrying out research, writing drafts of research and receiving feedback. - 4.
 Planning directions of future service activities. - c.
-Proposal: Each participant will prepare a proposal which will be given to the department chair, program coordinator and the associate provost and academic dean.
+Proposal: Each participant will prepare a proposal which will be given to the department chair, program coordinator and the academic dean.
 It will summarize the reflection; clarify the goals, strategies and resources needed for the development plan; and project strategies to be initiated during the following one to two years.
 It will be due April 1.
-The chair and the associate provost and academic dean will provide a written response by September 1. - d.
+The chair and the academic dean will provide a written response by September 1.

+d.
 Report: Within two years, participants will report to their departments on the implementation of their development plan.

-4.3 Summative Student Opinion Data
+4.3 Student Course Surveys